 Sedalia is very much a car-oriented town.
 This is because the population of Sedalia isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 1.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The percentage of adults in Sedalia who are college-educated is close to the national average for all communities of 21.84%: 20.41% of the adults in Sedalia have a bachelor's degree or advanced degree.
+The education level of Sedalia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.41% of adults 25 and older in Sedalia have a college degree.